saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 ## Date: June 9, 2020
 - Started an online course on TCS-ION of Communication Skills, a free course.
 - Learning Python on w3schools and applying it on Jupyter notebook.
+## Date: June 10, 2020
+- Selected for the ITC(Internshala Training Captain) as being a good performance in the ISP program.
+Now the 70 days regular tasks are begun.
+Now the task is to take an online meeting on any online meeting platform.
+- The basic about the Internshala and "how to gain skills and experience in this Covid-19 situation" is the topic.
+It wil be for the first time for me to take an online meeting.